dayo2013/ContractmanagerReview/Synthentix.md

    function getShortRate() function calculates the short rate for a synthetix asset, taking into account the supply on both the long and short sides of the market, enforcing a skew limit, and considering the base short rate.

    PIGIN(TRANSLATION)
-   Function calculate d short rate for sythentix asset.joining the supply on both d long and short sidee. function getRatesAndTime()  function is a view function that allows external callers to retrieve information about rates and the last update time at a specific index.
+   Function calculate d short rate for sythentix asset.joining the supply on both d long and short side. function getRatesAndTime()  function is a view function that allows external callers to retrieve information about rates and the last update time at a specific index.

 PIGIN(TRANSLTION)